rossta/rossta.github.com/source/blog/2016-04-23-how-to-specify-local-ruby-gems-in-your-gemfile.html.md

 * Committing a nonexistent lookup path on other machines
 * Failing to point to the correct repository branch
-* Failing to push local changes to the remote
+* Failing to point to an existing git reference

 Forget the `:path` option and you'll never forget ^^this stuff^^ again.